qpsolvers/qpsolvers/README.md

 | quadprog | Dense  |  421      |
 | qpoases  | Dense  | 2210      |

-Finally, here are the results on a benchmark of random problems generated with the [randomized.py](examples/randomized.py) example (each data point corresponds to an average over 10 runs):
+Finally, here are the results on a benchmark of [random problems](examples/random_problems.py) (each data point corresponds to an average over 10 runs):

 <img src="https://scaron.info/images/qp-benchmark.png">